-Africa’s Business Heroes Announces 2024 Top 10 Finalists Following First Event in North Africa
+Africa’s Business Heroes announces 2024 top 10 finalists following first event in North Africa

-The Africa’s Business Heroes (ABH) (www.AfricaBusinessHeroes.org) Prize Competition, Africa’s leading philanthropic initiative supported by the Jack Ma Foundation (http://apo-opa.co/3Y3GTt8) and Alibaba Philanthropy, is proud to announce the Top 10 finalists for the 2024 ABH Prize.
+Cairo, Egypt – The Africa’s Business Heroes (ABH) Prize Competition, Africa’s leading philanthropic initiative supported by the Jack Ma Foundation and Alibaba Philanthropy, is proud to announce the Top 10 finalists for the 2024 ABH Prize.

 The Top 10 finalists are (in alphabetical order, by country):